Velir/dbt-ga4/models/staging/ga4/recommended_events/README.md

             +enabled: true
 ```

-At the time of writing, only the ecommerce events are currently configured.
-If you need a specific model, please consider creating a pull request with the model that you need in the [dbt-ga4 GitHub repository](https://github.com/Velir/dbt-ga4).
+Not all recommended events have been implemented.
+If you need a specific event, please consider creating a pull request with the model that you need in the [dbt-ga4 GitHub repository](https://github.com/Velir/dbt-ga4).